fubilab/arml-sdk/README.md

 </p>
 <br/>
 This repository contains a Software Development Kit (SDK) for creating augmented reality (AR) experiences for the AR Magic Lantern (ARML), a novel AR device that has the form-factor of a flashlight and projects AR content onto physical surfaces around the user.

+### About the project

+The AR Magic Lantern is part of an ongoing research project led by the [Full-Body Interaction Lab](https://www.upf.edu/web/fubintlab) at [Universitat Pompeu Fabra](https://www.upf.edu/).
+In 2022, it received funding as part of EU Horizon 2020 to be developed into a market-ready prototype.
+It is also the [Lighthouse Project](https://emil-xr.eu/lighthouse-projects/upf-ar-magic-lantern/) of the UPF Node of the [European Media and Immersion Laboratory](https://emil-xr.eu) (EMIL).

 ### Who is it for?